Many dead in Mumbai-Dehradun Express blaze

-The fire is believed to have erupted in the vestibule between S-2 and S-3 coaches and quickly spread to the adjoining S-4 bogey, catching the sleeping passengers unawares at around 2.30 a.m, early Wednesday, a Western Railway official said
+The fire is believed to have erupted in the vestibule between S-2 and S-3 coaches and quickly spread to the adjoining S-4 bogey, catching the sleeping passengers unawares at around 2.30 a.m, early Wednesday

 At least nine passengers, including a woman, were charred to death when a fire engulfed the speeding Mumbai-Dehradun Express near Dahanu town in Maharashtra's Thane district early Wednesday, officials said.

 The incident happend soon after the train left Dahanu station.
 Four of a family from Gujarat including a woman and three men were also injured, said the railway police.
 The cause of the fire is yet to be ascertained.
 However, the fire has been put out and the train has made its forward journey," Chairman, Railway Board, Arunendra Kumar said.

 According to the railway police, the injured have been taken to Dahanu primary health center and two out of five bodies identified, Deepikaben Shah, a Ghatkopar resident is amongst the dead, a man named Upadhyay is the second dead identifed so far, said the railway police.

 Fire engines took time to reach the spot, but by the time they could bring the fire under control, 3 boggies had burnt completely.
 The railway board has set up a high level probe and senior railway officials are reaching the spot.

 The other Helplines

 241903 - Valsad

 022 67649632 – Dahanu Road